team7mysupermon/mySuperMon_Middleware/README.md

     **Alerting**
     - Scrape interval: 5s

-    all the remaining fields should be left untouched
+    All the remaining fields should be left untouched

 - Press: *Save & test*, and pray to god it works.
 If green yes, if red no.
 - Access metrics in explore